 In today’s modern workplace content creation is almost constant.
-New files like contracts, presentations, photography, and creative files are being added daily.
+New files like contracts, presentations, photography, and creative assets are being added daily, if not hourly.

 When these files are created, inherently, so is their metadata — or data about data.
-Metadata includes things like the document name, date, size, and creator.
+Metadata can include things like the document’s name, date, file size, and creator.

 As a result, companies are awash with content and its related metadata.
 They need a system for keeping it all organized.
 That’s where metadata management comes in.

 What is metadata management?

 Metadata management is the administration of metadata in order to make it easier to access and retrieve content.
 It involves creating and managing a repository in which files are consistently tagged with the right metadata.